dkvz/dkvz-blog-backend/README.md

 After some more digging, I found this: https://docs.rs/actix-web/3.3.2/actix_web/web/struct.PathConfig.html

+And the equivalent for query params: https://docs.rs/actix-web/3.3.2/actix_web/web/struct.QueryConfig.html

+We need both.

 # TODO
 - [x] I need a generic function for "count" queries.
 - [x] Log a message when server is started -> Actix already does that.